What is a Glass Reactor and how does it work? In-Depth Guide To Glass Reactors

 Here are a few models of Goldleaf glass reactors to give an idea of what options are available.
 All of our reactors come with an overhead stirrer, controller, and condensers with size options from 10 liters to 150 liters.
 Lids are sealed with chemically resistant ptfe gaskets.

-Goldleaf Single and Double Jacket Glass Reactor
+Goldleaf Single Jacket and Double Jacket Glass Reactor

 Our standard, base model reactor, the single jacket has an outer layer allows for a connection to a recirculating chiller or heater.
 A well priced, versatile unit that can fit a number of needs from L2L extraction, distillation, and bulk heating and cooling.